apollographql/apollo-ios/README.md

 If you open `Apollo.xcodeproj`, you should be able to run the tests of the Apollo target.

-Some of the tests run against [an example GraphQL server](https://github.com/jahewson/graphql-starwars) (see installation instructions there) using the Star Wars data bundled with Facebook's reference implementation, [GraphQL.js](https://github.com/graphql/graphql-js).
+Some of the tests run against [an example GraphQL server](https://github.com/jahewson/graphql-starwars) (see installation instructions there).